By Ben Norton / Geopolitical Economy Report

 Article 24 of our Constitution of Apatzingán of 1814 states that the happiness of the people and of each and every citizen consists in the enjoyment of equality, security, property, and freedom.

 The full preservation of these rights is the object of the institution of governments and the sole purpose of political associations.

 Because of that, we maintain that we must search for greater equality to have more democracy.

 May democracy be authentic, true, and may justice always triumph over power!
 Thank you very much.

 Ben Norton is a journalist, writer, and filmmaker.
-He is the founder and editor of Multipolarista, and is based in Latin America.
+He is the founder and editor of Geopolitical Economy Report, and is based in China.